HOME WISE Uranium Project > Radiation >

 This draft document is available for comment for a three-month period from 26 October 2006.

 > View HPA announcement Oct.
-26, 2006 external link
+26, 2006

-> Download Comparison of Processes and Procedures for Setting Standards – Chemicals, Ionising Radiation, Non-ionising Radiation (Draft for Comment), by J R Cooper, R Fielder, R Jefferson, J R Meara, K R Smith and J W Stather external link (274k PDF)
+> Download Comparison of Processes and Procedures for Setting Standards – Chemicals, Ionising Radiation, Non-ionising Radiation (Draft for Comment), by J R Cooper, R Fielder, R Jefferson, J R Meara, K R Smith and J W Stather (274k PDF)

 U.S. NRC exempts uranium wastes arising from drinking water treatment from licensing requirement